aragon/client/docs/FRONTEND_SETUP.md

 # Setting up your development environment

 This guide is directed at frontend contributions to the Aragon codebase.
-It describes a simple workflow to conrtibute to aragonUI, the Aragon client, or the `aragon-apps`.
+It describes a simple workflow to contribute to aragonUI, the Aragon client, or the `aragon-apps`.
 For a more general guide about contributing, see [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Developing aragonUI